 We need to reduce the saliency of . . . particular differences, and draw [people's] attention to all the other crisscrossing differences and the joint interests they have.
-We want to create arenas, specifically for negotiations, where one can work from common interests and move outward . . .
-You don't start with opposed constituencies and try to bring them together.
-You start with the common ground.
-You ask what the shared interests between the parties are.
-Then you negotiate to expand that common ground.
+We want to create arenas, specifically

 In a sense, this is what Boas did in his work on race-and is why Time magazine recognized him.
 Anthropologists can conceptualize new ways to solve serious public problems.
 Through their clarity, documentation, and power, they can draw politicians, key decision-makers, and the larger public to give them serious consideration.
 It involves the power of ideas to reframe and clarify problems so as to facilitate effective action.
 But to do so, anthropologists must collaborate with others and target their insights to those who are most willing to use them effectively.
 They cannot simply speak out, expecting others to listen, as occurs in their classes.
 Anthropologists need to identify the individuals and organizations that can take advantage of their innovative framings and strive to insure that those individuals and organizations make use of them.